connorimes/energymon-jni/README.md

     </dependency>
 ```

-You need to set `java.library.path` to the location of the shared object file created by the module `libenergymon-default-wrapper`.

 To use the `edu.uchicago.cs.energymon.EnergyMon` interface, instantiate `edu.uchicago.cs.energymon.DefaultEnergyMonJNI`.

-Note that the default implementation is not thread safe - you must provide appropriate synchronization!
+Note that the default implementation is not thread safe - you must provide synchronization as needed!

+When launching, you will need to set the property `java.library.path` to include the location of the native library created by the module `libenergymon-default-wrapper`.

 ## Example

-There is an example implementation in the `example` directory.
+There is an example implementation in the `example` directory - see the class `edu.uchicago.cs.energymon.EnergyMonJNIExample`.
-Once it is built, change directory to `target/energymon-example-0.0.1-SNAPSHOT-bin` and run:
+After building, you can change directory to `example/target/energymon-example-0.0.1-SNAPSHOT-bin` and run:

 ```sh
 java -Djava.library.path=. \
   -cp energymon-example.jar:energymon.jar:energymon-native-jni.jar \
   edu.uchicago.cs.energymon.EnergyMonJNIExample
 ```

+If `energymon-default` is not installed to the system, you need to set `LD_LIBRARY_PATH` as described above.